Vets-Who-Code/vets-who-code-app/README.md

 > **This will remove the modules needed to run the blog and clean up the lock file.
 Commit your changes as normal.**

-> If you are seeing a ghooks error in the console when commiting and push your code run `node ./scripts/remove-git-hooks.js` in the terminal.
+> If you are seeing a ghooks error in the console when committing and pushing your code run `node ./scripts/remove-git-hooks.js` in the terminal.

 <!-- ## Tests -->